talkable/talkable-docs/source/liquid/designer.rst

 Web view size
 -------------

-Make sure signup page canvas size is equal to the offer page, because this is a next screen referrer sees right after, there should be a smooth transition between these pages.
+Make sure Advocate Signup Page canvas size is equal to the Advocate Share Page, because this is a next screen referrer sees right after, there should be a smooth transition between these pages.
 Canvas size should be equal to a main container width of your site: